kbspecht/erdos-2025-colorectal-imaging/deploy/README.md

-# Colorectal Polyp Detection App
+# Colorectal Polyp Detection App -- Real Time Inference

 This repository contains a Streamlit application for **colorectal polyp detection**, packaged for local use with Docker and deployment on **Google Cloud Run**.